devantler/star-wars-site/docs/blog-post.md

 My name is Nikolai, and I just joined the most awesome team at Umbraco HQ! 🥳🥳

 I am a 28-year-old man originally from Sønderborg, Als.
-Today I am studying in the last year of my master's in Software Engineering at the University of Southern Denmark (SDU, Odense).
-I am a commuter as I am currently located in Kolding with my beautiful fiancé.
-Most of the time I am a huge nerd 🤓; I love to code 👨🏻‍💻, solve problems, and collaborate on interesting projects.
-However, I also have a very social side, where I love meeting new people, enjoying a cold beer, or sailing 150km (Gudenåen) in 3 days in a canoe with my cousin! 🛶🍻
+I am currently studying in the last year of my master's in Software Engineering at the University of Southern Denmark (SDU, Odense).
+I live in Kolding with my beautiful fiancé, and I commute to Odense every weekday to study and work.
+Most of that time is spent studying 📖, coding 👨🏻‍💻 or collaborating on interesting projects.
+In weekends, and when time allows, I enjoy being social and being in nature; I love meeting new people, enjoying a cold beer, or sailing 150km (Gudenåen) in 3 days in a canoe with my cousin! 🛶🍻

 <figure>
   <img src="images/canoe-trip.png" alt="Canoe Trip on Gudenåen" width="450">